ThickPropheT/INL-retro-UI/Readme.txt

    It might help to have a freind plug in the USB cable while you short the pins.
    Once it's plugged in you don't have to keep the pins shorted anymore.

+-PCB VERSION 2.1 released Feb 2019
+   This PCB version replaced the BL/RUN slide/toggle switch with a momentary button.
+It's otherwise similar to v2.0 above.
+This version also started coming with a 3D printed chipset enclosure by default.
+The bootloader (BL) switch is closest to the edge of the PCB, and the 3D printed button is recessed.
+The Reset switch is closer to the center of the PCB and is not recessed.
+   To enter bootloader mode, hold the BL switch while plugging in the USB cable.
+You can release the BL button after the device is recognized by your PC.
+You can tap the reset button to exit bootloader mode.
+Effectively the position of the BL switch only matters when the device powers up, or boots from reset.

 -PCB VERSION 2.0N smaller device with NES Connector alone These are the majority of the basic NESmaker kickstarter kits.
    You really shouldn't be going through this process unless you